cpanel/elevate/docs-website-src/content/blockers.md

 #### PHP versions

 We only support the following PHP versions:
-* AlmaLinux 8: PHP 7.2 and later
+* AlmaLinux OS 8: PHP 7.2 and later
 * CloudLinux 8: PHP 5.1 and later
 * Ubuntu 22: PHP 8.1 and later

 If any of your users use a PHP version earlier than these, the ELevate process will be **blocked**.
-If these PHP nversions are only installed but not in use, the system will upgrade as normal, but the PHP versions will **not** be reinstalled.
+If these PHP versions are only installed but not in use, the system will upgrade as normal, but the PHP versions will **not** be reinstalled.

 #### Hardened PHP